cristopherb19/azure-network-protocols/README.md

 <p>

-Congratulations on completing this project!
-I hope this tutorial has taught you how to create and connect to virtual machines within Azure, and given you better insight on how data flows across a network!
+Congratulations on successfully completing this project!
+I hope this tutorial has not only equipped you with the skills to create and connect to virtual machines in Azure, but also provided you with a deeper understanding of data flow within a networked environment.

 </p>